The Belation

 L. LAVANAT (balance) – Lavation

-Balance was restored between the worlds of light and shadow, and in doing so, Gralon atoned for his parents' sins, bringing peace to the realms.
+Harmony returned to the worlds of light and shadow.
+Gralon atoned for his parents’ sins and secured peace across the realms.

 M. MERAT (master) – Meration